yim-fan/data-visualizations/README.md

 # hw5.html  -- the html file created from hw5.Rmd
 #
 # FILES IN HW6
-# hw5.Rmd   -- a hw6 r markdown file, more about flight cancelation and delay
+# hw6.Rmd   -- a hw6 r markdown file, more about flight cancelation and delay
-# hw5.html  -- the html file created from hw6.Rmd
+# hw6.html  -- the html file created from hw6.Rmd
 #
 # FILES IN Project
 # proposal.Rmd   -- a r mardown file that contains the project proposal
 # proposal.html  -- the html file created from proposal.Rmd
+#
+# FILES IN HW7
+# hw7.Rmd   -- a hw7 r markdown file
+# hw7.html  -- the html file created from hw7.Rmd